Mangul-Lab-USC/msc-thesis-Ruiwei-Guo/Chapter2/results/README.md

 ## Origin
 This file was generated from a Python script utilizing the package ElementTree to systematically extract publication metadata from XML files from the PMC open-access corpus for eight unique journals ranging from the year 2016 to 2021 including commercial use and non-commercial use subsets.
+Python script and XML files are not available.